pbanuru/pbanuru/README.md

 Hi, I'm Pranav!
 I'm strongest in the areas of Python and Machine Learning.
 I have experience in model deployment, software development, and improving performance.

-I've worked at two startups:
+I've worked at three startups:
+- **LyricWinter.com**: An AI text/story -> audio platform that uses voice cloning to let people listen to fanfictions and stories being narrated in the voices of the characters in the story.
+(I'm the founder)
 - **Stealth Startup**: Developed a customized text-to-speech service on AWS EC2 and created a high-throughput API for it.
 - **Open Paws**: Deployed data labeling software with CI/CD features and wrote many automations for data ingestion.